harshv834/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-Harshvardhan is a Master's in Data Science Student at EPFL, working on optimization methods in machine learning.
+I'm a PhD student in CSE at UCSD working on optimization and learning theory.